meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 First, let's remove the body from our HTML entry-point (leaving just the `<head>` tag):

+`client/main.html`

 ```html
 <head>
   <title>Simple todo</title>
 </head>
 ```

-Create a new directory with the name `imports` inside `simple-todos-blaze` folder.
-Then we create some new files in the `imports/` directory:
+Create a new directory named `imports` inside the `simple-todos-blaze` folder.
+In the `imports` folder, create another directory with the name `ui` and add an `App.html` file inside of it with the content below:

 `imports/ui/App.html`